nachocaru/xaprb.com/content/blog/2008-03-11-how-to-install-and-maintain-multiple-wordpress-blogs-easily.md

 RewriteRule (dogs|cats) /blog/$1/index.php [L]
 </pre>

-This is basically the same thing WordPress usually does, but I&#8217;ve made it tolerate either dogs or cats and figure out which installation should get the request.
+This is basically the same thing WordPress usually does, but I've made it tolerate either dogs or cats and figure out which installation should get the request.
 The .htaccess file lives in /blog/, not inside /dogs/ or /cats/ where it would be hard to maintain (it would get wiped out with upgrades).
 I can see different ways of doing this, but this is the way I chose.
-So here&#8217;s the whole file:
+So here's the whole file:

 <pre>&lt;IfModule mod_rewrite.c>
 RewriteEngine On